 University of Eastern Finland: Press release, 8 April 2019

-Because the peatland carbon cycling is also largely controlled.
-I mean by partly anaerobic soil conditions.
+Because the peatland carbon cycling is also largely controlled by partly anaerobic soil conditions.
 Therefore the carbon stored in these soils is also extremely vulnerable.
 Especially to climate warming and reduce soil moisture.
 Therefore increasing soil aeration is essential.

 Understanding the interactions between warming and soil moisture are essential.
-Well that’s particularly important in peatland types.
+Well that’s particularly important in peatland areas bIg time.

-Because found in boreal and arctic areas are expected to experience high rates of climate warming.
+Because they found warmth in boreal and arctic areas.
+So these are expected to experience high rates of climate warming.
 This region also happens to be the core area for northern peatlands.
-Then therefore increased mineralization as a result.
-It could have high potential to further accelerate climate change.
+Which isn’t good because increased mineralization will go down.
+Problem is that could have high potential to further accelerate climate change.

 As I’ve written before:

-This new NASA/UC Irvine map of Antarctic ice velocity.
+This is a NASA/UC Irvine map of Antarctic ice velocity.
 It is needed in Antarctica for now.
 That’s especially since it’s is 10 times more accurate.
-I mean more than any previous map.
+I mean more than any previous map in history; so that too damn cool.

 It also shows flows over 80% of the continent.
 First of all and for starters it goes further because older maps showed about 20%.
 Colored lines indicate direction of flow.
 All the while background colors show speed.